How to Bet on Football

 Where to Bet

 Depending on where you live, you might always have the option of stopping in one of the local betting shops to place your football bets on the way home from work or play.
 You might even enjoy the opportunity to sit in the shop and watch a match or two with your buddies.
 Of course, it’s just as likely you live in an area where getting to a betting shop is not always easy or convenient.

 Good news!
 Thanks to the laws of the land and the Internet, you can wager on football from home or just about anywhere else you might be if you have a mobile device.
 Many of the betting shop operators throughout the region also run licensed and reputable online sports books.
 Additionally, there are a number of top online betting sites that also carry a license with the U.K. Gambling Commission and provide bettors with access to a complete menu of football markets from around the globe.
 Or you can even check out who we’ve rated as the best football betting site.
-When you bet online, not only do you get access to so many markets, but you have the option of using a variety of free bets available from top bookmakers.
+When you bet online, not only do you get access to so many markets, but you have the option of using a variety of free bets to use on football.
 This helps you get even more out of your online betting experience.